p4lang/p4lang.github.io/_pages/code.md

     new archiectures by implementing new externs and enabling you to organize the forwarding elements as needed.

-## P4 Runtime
+## P4Runtime

-- The specification and reference implementation for <a href="https://github.com/p4lang/PI">P4 Runtime</a>, a runtime API and protocol for controlling data-plane programs.
+- The specification and Protobuf/gRPC interface definitions for
+    <a href="https://github.com/p4lang/p4runtime">P4Runtime</a>, a runtime API
+    and protocol for controlling data-plane programs.
+- A <a href="https://github.com/p4lang/PI">reference implementation</a> for
+    P4Runtime.

 ## Packet Test Framework (PTF)